roachfire/roachlab/htpc/README.md

 sudo useradd overseerr && id overseerr sudo useradd abc && id abc
 ```
-Note the UID's spit out after each command runs.
+Write down the UIDs spit out after each command runs.
+We'll be using these to configure our .env file.

 ## Deploying our services